PhD-ReadingUni/FlashFloods_Ecuador/README.md

 # FlashFlood_Ecuador
 Verification of a flash flood forecasting system for Ecuador.

-NOTE: the directory "Data" is stored in $PERM/PhD/FlashFloods_Ecuador at ECMWF as it was too big to be stored in GitHub.
+NOTE: the directory "Data" is stored in $VOL/PhD/FlashFloods_Ecuador at ECMWF as it was too big to be stored in GitHub.
+Data is available upon request and authorization to the main author of the paper (fatima.pillosu@ecmwf.int).